liferay/liferay-docs/discover/analytics-cloud/articles/02-getting-started/01-managing-data-sources.markdown

 2. Click *Delete Data Source*.

-Your Liferay DXP instances are a rich source for customer profile and behavior data.
+Your Liferay DXP instances are rich sources of customer profile and behavior data.
 Adding a Liferay DXP instance as a data source is next.